tayoky/stanix/index.md

 - dynamic module loading

 ## packages
-a list of availible packages and ports can be found [here](packages)
+a list of available packages and ports can be found [here](packages)

 ## docs
 see [kernel docs](kernel) and [userspace docs](user)